Revised: January 2021

 MiG-29MU1, Ukraine 2010.

-How many MiGs overhauled between 2012 and 2017 were upgraded to MU1 standard?
-No precise information: up to ten?
+How many MiGs overhauled between 2012 and 2020 were upgraded to MU1 standard?
+No precise information: more than ten?

 Since 2012 Ukrainian MiGs are painted in new scheme - so called digital camouflage.
 Lower surfaces are greyblue, upper in four colours (five different colours in total).